Lucien-XIAO/Lucien-XIAO.github.io/PMA/Introduction.md

 ---
 Here is the detailed official introduction of the M2-PMA 2025-2026 (French version) [[brochure 2025-2026]](PMA\brochure2025.pdf)
+M2-PMA is basically one of the strongest M2 programs in France for pure probability (the other being Université Paris-Saclay’s [M2 Mathématiques de l’aléatoire](https://www.universite-paris-saclay.fr/formation/master/mathematiques-et-applications/m2-mathematiques-de-laleatoire#programme)); of course we also can’t ignore the rising new force of Université de Dauphine-PSL’s M2 [MATH](https://dauphine.psl.eu/en/training/masters-degrees/mathematics-and-applied-mathematics/applied-and-theoretical-mathematics-masters-year-2).

 I was admitted to M2-PMA from Sorbonne University M1 via eCandidat (Sorbonne University's application procedure).
 My M1 courses were: first semester: 1.
 Advanced Probability 2.
 Statistics; second semester: 1.
 Advanced Functional Analysis 2.
 Stochastic Calculus and Stochastic Control 3.
 M1 thesis